Ross-C/README/README.md

  [![GitHub][github-shield]][github-url]

 I am a Full Stack developer with over 20 years of experience in the industry.
-I specialize in building scalable, maintainable, and high-performance web applications using modern technologies.
+I specialiSe in building scalable, maintainable, and high-performance web applications using modern technologies.
 My main areas of expertise include:

 - PHP and Laravel
+- JavaScript
+- Vue
+- React
-- JavaScript and Vue.js, React, ReactPHP
+- ReactPHP
 - C#, Visual Basic and .Net
 - Ruby and Python
 - C++ and C
 - HTML, CSS, Bootstrap, Tailwind
+- Nuxt
-- Nuxt.js, Next.js
+- Next
 - Apache Web Server and Nginx
 - Redis, Memcached